-- focusing on the corporate market segment, primarily investment banking, project financing, refinancing/restructuring exposures from other creditors, financing investments in the tourist sector and financing of real estate projects, and other activities with which the J&T Group, and also J&T banka d.d., have past experience, - creating opportunities for financing placements whose required amount of credit financing exceeds the capital possibilities of the Bank, by including other members of the Group (primarily the parent company) in the financing, through syndicated loans, - individualized approach to the client and creation of banking products according to the client's needs, - finding solutions for the client the so-called "customer intimacy" approach spending a significant amount of time with clients to understand their needs and create financial solutions, without making solutions with which both parties are not satisfied, - healthy portfolio growth (additional tools and criteria were introduced when approving placements in order to ensure its quality and adequate diversification along with portfolio growth), - continuous improvement of the credit risk management process within the Bank, ie establishment of stronger business risk control mechanisms, related to asset growth, - control of operating costs, after the successful restructuring through the reduction of the same, and given the change in strategy and reduction of the number of employees (additional step of FTE reduction has been done during y2021 in order to align with banking operations that would be offered once and if the Bank transforms to the branch, while still having the sufficient number of employees to be able to manage without issues the regular business operations of a commercial bank in Croatia), - constant training and education of employees both in the form of internal education by which knowledge is transferred from one organizational unit / person to another, as well as by encouraging participation in quality external education, - continuing to address the remaining non-performing portfolio (NPL) inherited from history (and consequently risk costs), which includes not only NPL placements, but also foreclosed assets, which a few years ago represented a significant burden on the Bank's operations (further improvements were done during 2021 with significantly reductions of foreclosed assets and NPL exposures) - ultimate plan is to reduce NPL ratio deeply in the single digit area in y2022 - giving a significant focus in agency business, where the Bank is able to earn from other members of the Group a significant amount of fees for the management of placements that are fully or largely financed by these members (mostly placements related to the financing of foreign investors for projects in Croatia).
+- focus on corporative market segment, primarily on financing from the domain of investment banking, project financing, refinancing/restructuring of exposures from other creditors, financing investments in the tourist industry, financing projects related to renewable energy sources and financing of real estate project, and other activities within the experience of J&T Group, including J&T banka d.d., - creating possibilities for financing of the placements whose necessary amount of credit financing exceeds capital possibilities of the Bank, in a way that other members of the Group (primarily the parent company) are included in the financing through syndicated loans, - individual approach to the client and creation of banking products in accordance with clients needs, - finding solutions for the client so called "customer intimacy" approach spending significant amount of time with clients in order to understand their needs and to create financial solutions without making solutions which would displease both sides, - healthy portfolio growth (induced additional tools and criteria while approving placements in order to ensure the quality of portfolio and adequate diversification parallel with the growth of portfolio) - continuous advancement of credit risk management process within the Bank, i.e. keeping the focus on risk control mechanisms, related to the growth of assets and mostly more advanced and complex loan structures, - continuous control over operational costs and their maintenance on existing levels, after the operational restructuring has been finalized in previous periods, - continuous training and education of human resources (in the form of internal education, transferring the knowledge from one organizational unit/person to another as well as encouragement to participate in quality external educations, - giving significant focus to agency businesses, where the Bank, among other members of the Group, is possible to make significant fee income for management of placements which were in the whole or in its larger part financed on behalf of these members (placements related to financing of foreign investors for projects in Croatia, but also those where the Bank participates and are related to other foreign markets such as Germany, Austria etc.).